Non Academic Hiring Procedures

 - Review the job description and formulate key job-related questions to ask all candidates.

-- Review pre-employment guidelines (See Campus Administrative Manual, Section IX/B - 2) for legal and illegal interview questions.
+- Review pre-employment guidelines (See Campus Administrative Manual, Affirmative Action Guidelines and Procedures for Academic Appointments) for legal and illegal interview questions.

 - If one candidate is asked to demonstrate a particular knowledge or skill (such as typing a sample letter), all other candidates must be treated in the same manner.